magnomgp/magnomgp.github.io/_posts/2023-08-05-from-implementation-to-audit-navigating-SOX-compliance.md

 Dynamics 365 finance and operations apps also incorporates a segregation of duties feature.
 This empowers a security admin to establish rules to ensure that distinct tasks are carried out by different users, a principle known as segregation of duties.
 For instance, an accounts payable clerk may not be allowed to both create vendors and process payments.
 The system will raise a flag if such a conflict arises.

 ![](/images/from-implementation-to-audit-navigating-SOX-compliance/segregation-of-duties-conflicts.png)
-<sub>If a security role's definition or a user's role assignments go against the rules, it's noted as a conflict.
-These conflicts need to be sorted out by the administrator</sub>
+>If a security role's definition or a user's role assignments go against the rules, it's noted as a conflict.
+These conflicts need to be sorted out by the administrator

 ## Embedded workflow capabilities
 A workflow embodies a business process, showing how a document moves through the system, including tasks, decisions, and approvals.
 For example, a workflow for processing expense reports or to create a request for new user.